Fees

 For telephone or email consultation concerning your options for a specific tax audit or collection issue, you must remit the fee (minimum one hour) in advance at my current hourly rate.
 This fee may be paid by check, money order, debit or credit card, Zelle, or PayPal.

-If you retain me to represent you following our consultation, any unused consultation time will be applied toward your representation services.
-Further, if you retain me to represent you and our engagement is in place within seven (7) days of our consultation, I will apply one (1) hour of the consultation fee toward your retainer.
+Any unused consultation time will be applied toward your representation services if you retain me to represent you following our telephone or e-mail consultation.
+Further, if you retain me to represent you and our engagement is in place within seven (7) days of our telephone or e-mail consultation, I will apply one (1) hour of the consultation fee toward your retainer.

 Office consultation to discuss your specific tax controversy requires a minimum of one (1) hour prepaid before our meeting.
 You can pay electronically or mail a check or money order to reserve a time.
 Additional 30-minute blocks may be purchased as needed.